Sethispr/pola/.github/README.md

 <https://crates.io/crates/pola>

+<br></br>
-If you are a developer, contributing is very much appreciated
+If you are a developer, contributing is very much appreciated!

-<https://sethispr.github.io/> - simple code documentation of the flow and an overview on focused components/functions
+<https://sethispr.github.io/> - Simple code documentation of the flow and on focused components/functions

 > [!TIP]
 > If installing isn't your thing, feel free to look at the [Online Demo](https://sethispr.github.io/pola) or [Skin List](https://github.com/Sethispr/pola/blob/main/.github/SKIN.md)